-Anger itself isn't considered a mental health disorder but it can be a symptom of several other conditions such as depression, OCD and and bipolar disoder.
+Anger itself isn't considered a mental health disorder but it can be a symptom of several other conditions such as depression, OCD and bipolar disorder.
 It can also be triggered by substance abuse.
 If you are struggling with anger issues but don't have an underlying mental health condition, the services below are an excellent resource to offer you advice and guidance.

 All Saints Youth Project (ASYP) (Age 11-19)

 ASYP provides counselling, recreational and informal educational opportunities for young people aged 11-19 years old (up to 25 years old for those with disabilities) and their parents.
 Support for those struggling with: relationships, feeling down/upset, past things that are difficult to cope with, making decisions, confidence and self-esteem.
-This team accept self-referrals.
+This team accepts self-referrals.

 Telephone: 0121 443 1842.

 Respect Phoneline is a confidential helpline, email and webchat service for domestic abuse perpetrators, victims and family/friends.

 Website: www.respectphoneline.org.uk.
 Online webchat open Wednesday Thursday and Friday; 10am-11am and 3pm-4pm.